 - Evades direct answer: You ask your spouse, “Did you drink with a friend last night?”
 Their reply will be, “Why would I do that?” or “Why did you ask me this?”
 They will ask you back to assess your reaction and take some time to come up with answers that bring them the least trouble.
 They will also do this to check if you really know something, and if you don’t, they will use it against you and take you on a guilt trip for doubting them.

 - Uses too many word fillers: If caught off guard, your spouse may fumble and buy time to come up with a lie.
 They will use many fillers, such as “umm” or “err.”
 They might also appear distracted and fidgety because they are nervous.
 Sometimes, their tone may become formal, which may indicate the pressure to maintain the lie.

 - Takes too much time to reply: Suppose you ask your spouse a simple question, such as, “Did you go to the bank?”
 They will not answer with a straight “yes” or “no,” but try to act busy with something only to buy time and come up with a reasonable answer.

-- Changes their body language: If a person is lying and feels nervous, it will clearly show in their awkward body language.
+- Changes their body language: If a person is lying and feels nervous, it will show frequently in some degree in their awkward body language.
 They will shrug their shoulders, sweat a little more, play with their hair, and try to hide behind physical objects such as chairs or tables.
 If you observe keenly, you will notice that their body language is unusual, and they are hiding something.

 - Changes their tone or speech: When lying, your spouse may suddenly start to stutter or make a slip of the tongue.
 They may also speak faster than usual, hoping to end the conversation.
 The tone of their speech may also change, and they may act sweet, using endearments they don’t usually use.